 Grant Montgomery: Accepting responsibility

-An aspect of personhood that lies within our responsibilities and boundaries is our behavior, or the way we act or conduct ourselves.
-If we disown our responsibility for our behavior, we are out of control or powerless.
+An aspect of personhood that lies within our responsibilities is our behavior, or the way we act or conduct ourselves.
+If we disown the responsibility for our behavior, we are powerless.
 We cannot go where we want to in life if we do not own both what we do and what we don’t do.

 People out of touch with this truth feel powerless because they have no faith in the basic law of cause and effect.
 This law is also called the law of reaping and sowing, which governs the entire universe.
-God has set up an ordered universe: If we behave in a certain way, certain things will happen.
+There is an ordered universe: If we behave in a certain way, certain things happen as a result.
 It is the basis for our security, for it gives us control of ourselves and our life.
-Irresponsible people hate this law, and suffer greatly.
+Irresponsible people essentially hate this law, and suffer greatly.
 Responsible people thrive on it.

 Life is generally a dependable system.
-Like in the laws of physics, for every action, there is an equal reaction.
+As in the laws of physics, for every action, there is an equal reaction.
 If we want to stay healthy, then we must eat good food.
 If we want to have money to pay the mortgage, then we must work.
-God intended for us to have this feeling of power over our lives.

 So on the one hand, we can cause good things to happen.
 On the other hand, we can cause bad things to happen.
 This is the law of natural consequences of behavior.

-People who obey this universal law feel in control of their lives to the extent that we are able to feel in control.
-People who don’t obey this law of cause and effect, who don’t own their behavior and the consequences for it, feel enormously powerless.
+People who obey this universal law feel in control of their lives.
+People who don’t focus on this law of cause and effect, who don’t own their behavior and the consequences for it, feel enormously powerless.
 They become dependent on others who encourage their irresponsibility to maintain their dependence.